NISQ-compatible approximate quantum algorithm for unconstrained and constrained discrete optimization: Constrained optimization

 \section{Constrained optimization}

 So far, we have analyzed only a single objective function with binary variables that is minimized by the tuning and sampling of a variational circuit in order to produce bitstrings.
 In constrained optimization, some bitstrings may violate the constraints making them unfeasible solutions.
 While adding a penalty term usually fails to provide a feasible bitstring, a more rigorous approach that restricts the search space of the solutions to be inside the constrained space is required.
 Here, addressing this issue, we propose techniques to encode simple linear constraints directly into QuEnc's quantum circuit.
+The implementation details are described in Sec.~\ref{sec:Methods} and the results are presented in Sec.~\ref{sec:Results}.